Hender-hs/mojob-job-feed/README.md

   If you don't have yarn installed yet, you need to run: npm install --global yarn.

-  1. run: yarn; to download the dependencies.
+  1. run: yarn; to download the dependencies, into the app repository.

   2. run: yarn start or npm start; to start the react app.